City says home assessments are up all over, market is hot

 Roj says with property assessments up, that’s a great thing.
 If city spending stays put, the tax rate could go down.
 “It’s not as if ‘hey, assessments are up, therefore, the amount of taxes we collect is going to go up,'” he says.

-But homeowner Bryce Miller with the North Winton Village association isn’t exactly celebrating.
+However, homeowner Bryce Miller with the North Winton Village Association isn’t exactly celebrating.

 Miller’s new assessment says they went up by $40,000 and is expected to increase his taxes by almost $500.
 While he feels he’ll be okay, he’s worried about the most vulnerable in his neighborhood.